 The Falcon Football Club, composed of Adamson University’s international students, garnered third place in the group stage at the first ever Nuvali Super 16 Football Cup held on March 31, 2012 at Nuvali City in Sta.
 Rosa, Laguna.
 Super 16 is the newest tournament in the local football scene where 16 teams joined the men’s division, eight in the women’s division, and eight teams in the kids’ 6-8 and 9-12 years old divisions.

-Falcon FC was coached by King Hubert and Adjo Ampratwumon while Mebawondu David served as the team’s technical director.
+Falcon FC was coached by Hubert Addo King Ampratwumon while Mebawondu David served as the team’s technical director.
 The players are from different countries including Nigeria, Ghana, Iraq, Rwanda, Sudan, China, India, Pakistan, East Timor, United Arab Emirates, and Saudi Arabia.

 The Falcons played against nine strong football teams.
 Their match with the Nuvali Football Club was won in a victory of 4-0.
 The second match with Ateneo Football Team ended in a 0-0 draw.
 Finally, playing against the Tamaraw Football Club, the Falcons lost in a penalty shootout.